-For 50 years and more than 4500 episodes, Sesame Street has been imparting valuable moral, ethical, and social lessons to young audiences using a sprawling cast of puppets.
+For more than 50 years, Sesame Street has been imparting valuable moral, ethical, and social lessons to young audiences using a sprawling cast of puppets.
 The Sesame characters—Big Bird, Elmo, Oscar the Grouch, Cookie Monster, Bert and Ernie, the Count, and others—have become instantly recognizable to generations of viewers.
 But behind every memorable character is a human performer, one tasked with juggling the technical demands of puppet operation without losing the humor and heart that makes their furry counterpart so memorable.

-To get a better sense of what goes into this unique skill set, Mental Floss spoke with three veteran Sesame Street performers during the show’s semicentennial celebration.
+To get a better sense of what goes into this unique skill set, Mental Floss spoke with three veteran Sesame Street performers.
 Here’s what they had to say about crossed puppet eyes, grooming habits, and enjoying a long career finessing felt.

 1. Sesame Street puppeteers usually get started lending a (right) hand.